Resources for Creating Healthy, Sustainable, and Equitable Communities

 Creating healthy, sustainable, and equitable communities is a priority of the federal government.
 Environmental justice plays a key role in an integrated effort that simultaneously addresses housing, environment, transportation and health issues.

-Learn more about essential information about federal initiatives that address this integrated approach to environmental justice.
+Learn more about essential information about federal resources, technical assistance and funding opportunities that address this integrated approach to environmental justice.

 - Building Capacity